JulioUri/CFD_Numerics-for-the-Maxey-Riley-Equation/README.md

 Additional libraries like [progressbar2](https://pypi.org/project/progressbar2/) may also require installation.

+The Anaconda environment I used during the developing process can be found in the file *base_environment.yml*.

 ## Script naming convenction

 Each .py file is made up of a code with the following structure *z99_AAAAAA_BBBBB.py*.
 Prefix *z99* is linked to the code *AAAAAA*, but enables an appropiate sorting within the folder different from Alphabetical sorting.
 Code *AAAAAA* summarizes what the code does: